Political Science

 Credits 3

-An examination of the economic, political, social, and institutional factors which influence the policy making process in the United States.
-Case studies will be reviewed in the areas of economics, health, welfare, civil rights, defense, criminal justice, education, and environmental issues.
+This course examines the economic, political, social, and institutional factors which influence the policy making process in the United States.
+Case studies are reviewed in the areas of economics, health, welfare, civil rights, defense, criminal justice, education, and environmental issues.

 PS 354: Public Administration